Menu

 ------------------------------

-• Political & Military History Tour lead by Aaron Noble - The Political Collections of the New York State Museum encompass a broad spectrum of political, social, economic, industrial, and military topics and materials with the goal of preserving related artifacts for generations to come.
-This tour will focus on topics related to New York’s role in US history
+The Political Collections of the New York State Museum encompass a broad spectrum of political, social, economic, industrial, and military topics and materials with the goal of preserving related artifacts for generations to come.
+This tour will focus on topics related to New York’s role in US history.

 This training opportunity was made possible through a partnership with the NYS Museum and Archives and the CDCSS.
 The CDCSS is a registered CTLE provider.
 PD certificates will be provided for any completed programs.

-Registration fees: CDCSS members $15, non‐members $40, Pre-service $10.
-Membership included for anyone who wishes to become a CDCSS member.
+Registration fees: CDCSS members $25, non‐members $45, Pre-service $10.
+Membership included for anyone paying the non-member rate and who wishes to become a CDCSS member.
 Any members of the ACARC or NYS Reading Association are welcome to join us at the CDCSS membership rate!

 Lunch and bottled water will be provided.